-An attractive, Period mid-terraced property, enjoying spacious accommodation over two floors to include 2/3 bedrooms, open plan kitchen/dining room, attractive sitting room, good sized rear gardens and offering ample scope to extend both into the attic and to the rear, as per neighbouring properties.
-EPC Rating: C.
+An attractive, Period end terraced property in need of modernisation, comprising spacious accommodation over three floors, to include three double bedrooms, kitchen, dining room, sitting room and conservatory, good sized rear gardens and offering ample scope to extend to the rear, as per the neighbouring properties.
+NO CHAIN.
+EPC Rating: D.

-The property forms an attractive Period terraced property, enjoying well-presented accommodation, good sized gardens and ample scope to extend both into the roof and also to the rear, following the properties in the row, subject to any necessary planning consents.
+The property forms an attractive Period end-of-terrace property, enjoying well-presented accommodation, good sized gardens and ample scope to extend to the rear, following the other properties in the row, subject to any necessary planning consents.

 From the front door, one enters into an entrance hall with stairs leading to the first floor with under-stairs cupboard, wooden flooring and radiator.
-A door on the left leads into the sitting room, complete with a feature fireplace, currently unused but which could be opened and with shelving to either side, window to front and wooden flooring.
+A door on the right leads into the sitting room, complete with a feature fireplace, currently housing a gas fireplace with a gas back-boiler behind.

-The first floor comprises an open landing, with doors to all rooms.
+The first floor comprises an open landing, with doors to all rooms, window to front and stairs to the second floor.

-The bathroom comprises a roll top bath with mixer tap and shower over, glass shower screen, WC, pedestal wash hand basin, obscure glazed window to rear, tiled splashbacks, black and white chequered tile effect flooring and towel rail.
+The bathroom comprises a corner bath with mixer tap and shower over, WC, pedestal wash hand basin, obscure glazed window to rear, tiled splashbacks, tile effect flooring and towel rail.

 The house is situated in a lane, approximately 300 yards from the Rose and Crown Pub, and approximately 1/3 of a mile from the 16th Century beauty of Mayfield High Street and within striking distance of all amenities.